 The Administration Court will consider the network’s petition and rule whether it will allow the group to take part in the case as the third party or not.

-As explained by the court official, such the third party could take part in an ongoing court case upon the court’s request, or they can petition to the court to consider them and allow them to take part in a case, given their legal involvement in a case, mostly as another affected entities.
+As explained by the court official, such the third party could take part in an ongoing court case upon the court’s request, or they can petition to the court to consider and allow them to take part in a case, given their legal involvement, mostly as another affected entities.
 But this is again up to the court’s consideration.